spatie/guidelines.spatie.be/readme.md

 If you are following our guidelines or use the code in this repo to set up your own guidelines site, please send us a postcard from your hometown.

-Our address is: Spatie, Samberstraat 69D, 2060 Antwerp, Belgium.
+Our address is: Spatie, Kruikstraat 22, 2018 Antwerp, Belgium.

 All postcards are published [on our website](https://spatie.be/en/opensource/postcards).